awsdocs/amazon-workspaces-user-guide/doc_source/smart_card_support.md

 # WorkSpaces Client Smart Card Support<a name="smart_card_support"></a>

-Version 3\.1\.1 or later of the WorkSpaces Windows client supports smart cards if your Windows or Linux WorkSpace is using the WSP protocol\.
+Smart cards are supported if your Windows or Linux WorkSpace is using the WorkSpaces Streaming Protocol \(WSP\)\.
 If your WorkSpace is using the PCoIP protocol, the WorkSpaces clients do not support smart cards\.

 You can use smart cards for both *pre\-session authentication* and *in\-session authentication*\.
 Authentication is the process of verifying your identity and confirming that you have access to certain resources\.
 Pre\-session authentication refers to smart card authentication that's performed while you're logging in to your WorkSpace\.
 In\-session authentication refers to authentication that's performed during your WorkSpace session, after you log in\.